Spooky Halloween Ghosts out of cardboard tubes.

 Here’s wishing you a Happy Halloween!

-I have included this fun little catchy song, that your kids might like to sing all about ghosts on Halloween!
+I have included this fun catchy song that your kids might like to sing along with.
+It’s about ghosts on Halloween!

-Are you looking for some spooky resources that are all Halloween and more, then look no more check out Baker Ross for your stock and inspiration to add to your crafting and they also offer great ideas for you to have a peek!
+Are you looking for some spooky resources that are all Halloween?
+Check out Baker Ross for your stock and inspiration to add to your crafting.
+They also offer great ideas for you to have a peek at, and keep your kids busy over the holidays!

 Hey there, when you click on links in this post and you make a purchase, I may earn a small commission that l can use towards resources (other than throw-outs) for project making within my website😀